-Section 5.8: Orientation Requirement

-New Members must attend and complete the New Member Orientation within 60 days of application (or within the first two available dates after application submittal, whichever is greater) or access to member services will be denied until the new member meets the requirement and is approved by the GAAR Board of Directors.
+Section 5.8: Orientation Requirement Date of Adoption/Modification/Readoption: April 17, 2013 greater) or access to member services will be denied until the new member meets the requirement and is approved by the GAAR Board of Directors.
 If the Designated REALTOR® does not meet the New Member Orientation requirement, all services to the brokerage and all REALTOR® members affiliated with the office will be discontinued.